peerix - v0.5.0

 Peerix

-Peerix is a front-end library that runs entirely in the browser, allowing for low-latency media streaming and data sharing between peers.
+Peerix is a front-end library that runs entirely in the browser, allowing low-latency media streaming and data sharing between peers.
 It is designed to work in a decentralized manner, allowing peers to connect directly to each other without relying on a central server for media relay.
 However, it does require a signaling server for peers to discover each other and establish connections.
-You can use various built-in signaling drivers, or you can implement your own custom driver to fit your application's needs.
+You can use various built-in signaling drivers, or you can implement a custom driver to fit your application's needs.

 Peerix is composed of several key components: